National Lost Pet Prevention Month

 Microchipping is also an effective way to keep tabs on your furry friend.
 These tiny devices are implanted using a needle and typically remain inside the pet for life.
 Most people know that they can bring a found animal to a veterinarian, shelter, or rescue organization to scan the pet for a microchip.
 When your pet’s microchip is scanned, it will match up with your contact information in a database.
 If you do have your animal microchipped, make sure to keep your data updated.
 About half of pet owners don’t submit contact information or keep it accurate in the microchip database, rendering the device useless.

-What Should You Do If Your Pet Does Go Missing?
+What You Should Do If Your Pet Goes Missing

 Unfortunately, calling your dog’s name repeatedly can make the dog more frightened, especially if others have tried to do so while reaching out to grab the dog.
-If you catch a glimpse of your dog running free, don’t chase him or call to him.
-Even trying to approach the animal slowly can freak it out if it’s already panicked.
+If you catch a glimpse of your dog running free, don’t chase them or call to them.
+Even trying to approach the animal slowly can freak them out if they’re already panicked.
 Getting down on your knees or even lying flat on the ground can help calm the animal.

 If you’re trying to capture a loose dog, pretending you’re eating something that’s tasty and smelly is non-threatening.
-This can make the dog realize that it can trust you.
+This can make the dog realize that they can trust you.
 Be patient.
-Eventually, you should be able to lure the dog into a crate or your car and bring it home.
+Eventually, you should be able to lure the dog into a crate or your car and bring them home.

 How You Can Help